Skip to main content

 • The Threat: The villain, Nullius Rex, the King of the Null Dimension, materializes with the intent of reclaiming the universe's "excess of existence" by returning all of reality to "non-being."

 • The Resolution: Nullius Rex is defeated, trapped in a state of "existing non-existence."
-The Bizarro League departs after giving the Victory Vanguard their highest praise: calling them "the worst heroes" who "save the universe by making the worst decisions that work perfectly."
+The Reverso League departs after giving the Victory Vanguard their highest praise: calling them "the worst heroes" who "save the universe by making the worst decisions that work perfectly."

 To start at the beginning, see Cracking the Code: AI-Generated Far Side Puzzles That Tickle Your Brain – RLK-Reflections